DavidAnderson684/WP-Optimize/readme.txt

 *   Display Database table statistics.
 Shows how much space can be optimized and how much space has been cleared.
 *   Enabled for Administrators only.

-**Experimental simple scheduler introduced**

-**All the potentially dangerous clean up options are MARKED RED.**
+**All the potentially dangerous clean up options are marked RED.**

 **When you use this plugin for the first time or just updated to major version, make a backup of your database.
-This is a must for everyone**
+It is always the best practice to make a database backup before using this program first time.**

+**How this could help you?**

+*   Every-time you save a new post or pages, WordPress creates a revision of that post or page.
+If you edit a post 6 times you might have 5 copy of that post as revisions.
+Imagine if your post or pages are long and big.
+It is a huge number of bytes that's on your MySQL overhead.
+Now WP-Optimize allows you to optimize and shrink your posts table by removing not necessary post revisions from the database.
+As example, if you have a post which is approximately 100KB data and you have 5 revisions of that post, the total space wasted is about 500KB.
+And if you have 100 posts similar to it, you have 50MB database space wasted.
+*   Similar to the scenario described above, there might be thousands of spam and un-approved comments in your comments table, WP-Optimize can clean and remove those in a single click
+*   WP-Optimize reports which database tables have overhead and wasted spaces also it allows you to shrink and get rid of those wasted spaces
+*   Automatically cleans database every week and respects the "Keeps selected number of weeks data" option.

 **Are you interested to be a contributed developer of this plugin, join with me at GitHub.
 Or email plugins(at)ruhanirabin.com**

 You will be credited inside the plugin screen and the plugin listing at WordPress.

 **Requirements:**

-*   WordPress 3.7+
+*   WordPress 3.8+
 *   PHP 5.1.xx
 *   MySql 5.1.xx
-*   PHP 4.xx and MySql 4.xx not supported

 **Translators are welcome to send their Translated Files to be included.**